lukasvasadi/bell-firmware-SAMD51/README.md

 # bell-firmware-SAMD51
-Firmware for new generation of reader boards.
+Firmware for new generation of reader boards for electrochemical measurements.